wmcguire18/intermission-assignments/prep-for-module-3-frontend.markdown

 * What is React "state?"
 * What does "data down, actions up" mean in React?

 _Note:_ As you do your research, stay away from React articles that talk exclusively about "hooks".
-We _will_ be learning hooks in Mod 3 but they are not a requirement for success in the module.
+We _will_ be learning hooks in Mod 3 but they are not a requirement for success in the module. ###DONE

 **By 5PM on Friday of intermission, send a link to your gist in a DM to _both_ of your instructors.**